-The board should ensure that workforce policies and practices are consistent with the company's values and support its long-term sustainable success.
-The workforce should be able to raise any matters of concern.

-The board recognises the importance of a two-way flow of communication and the importance of employees having the facilities to raise matters of concern.
-See pages 30, 60 and 126 to 127 in relation to engagement with employees for our reporting against provisions 5 and 6.
+The board should ensure that workforce policies and practices are consistent with the company's values and support its longterm sustainable success.
+The workforce should be able to raise any matters of concern importance of employees having the facilities to raise matters of concern.
+See pages 30, 60 and 126 to 127 in relation to engagement with employees for our reporting against provisions